Tell Me the Basics

 We're here to have fun and we don't put up with car drama, ever.
 If you've read this site, you can see that fun trumps just about everything.
 We love it when people come out and have a great time.

-The entrance is over by BJ's Restaurant.
+The entrance is one block east of BJ's Restaurant.
 That's where the cars come in no matter what's going on that day.

 How Did E@RTC Begin?